Tug Hill Bird Quest

 Here's How It Works:

-- Early Bird registration before December 31st allows teams to choose to receive emails containing fun facts and learning activities weekly January through April.
+- Register as an Early Bird by December 31st and receive weekly emails January through March containing fun facts and learning activities.

-- Teams in need can request to receive birdseed, a bird feeder and/or a Tug Hill natural history guidebook free of charge.
+- Schools, homeschools and youth groups in need can request to receive birdseed, a bird feeder and/or a Tug Hill natural history guidebook free of charge.
 All supplies are provided on a first come, first served basis as materials are available.
 Supplies are either delivered or picked up by teams in mid-April.

-- Teams install and add birdseed to their feeder(s) at least 2 weeks before the official observation week begins.
+2 - Install (if needed) and/or add birdseed to your feeder(s) AT LEAST 2 weeks before the official observation week begins.

-- THTLT compiles the team tally sheets and provides a report to all teams in June.
+- THTLT compiles the team tally sheets and provides a report to all teams in mid-June.

 Download: